 You are enrolled for six (6) hours part-time or ten (10) hours full-time each week.
 Your attendance will be determined by the number of work hours on computer-based coursework, additional assignments and other events as determined by your instructor.
-Attendance reports will be run each Monday by the LTC data clerk and submitted to the Adult Education Program Manager for review.
+Attendance reports will be run each Monday by the instructor and submitted to data personnel for review and recording.